This book has more plot holes than a sieve – and it meant that all the best bits fell out.

 In the last quarter of From Blood And Ash

 when everything went to pot, the truth about the Ascended was revealed.
 And even though I had a full 600+ pages to digest that, I still don’t really understand.
 It seems overly complicated?
-And that wasn’t helped by the introduction of a new subplot introudced every 50 pages.
+And that wasn’t helped by the introduction of a new subplot every 50 pages.

-Also, I kind of hate that the only reason Poppy and the female soldiers were good at fighting was because of their blood.
+Also, I kind of hate that the only reason Poppy and the female soldiers were good at fighting was because of their heritage and DNA.
 You don’t see that happening to the men – why do the women need to have an exuse for their skills?
 Why can’t they just be good warriors?
 Leading on from that, Poppy always seemed really jealous of Hawke’s ex Shea – I didn’t need her to be like #girlboss (for want of better expression) but the girl was dead!
 Maybe I’ve read too many books recently with painful portrays of jelousy, but I felt like Poppy had no reason to be worrying about how Hawke was with Shea.

 The lack of diversity isn’t great.
 I don’t think that any of the main characters are explicitly people of colour.
 I always like seeing how fantasy worlds treat LGBTQ charatacters (although I personally prefer the Six Of Crows approach of It’s not a big deal – do whatever you want as long as you’re making money!).
 But, there are no explicitly LGBTQ characters in the series so far.